rust-lang/rfcs/text/0000-target-tier-policy.md

     host (even when supporting cross-compilation to the target) to depend on any new dependency less permissive than the Rust licensing policy.
-This applies whether the dependency is a Rust crate that would require adding new license exceptions (as specified by `src/tools/tidy/src/deps.rs` in the rust-lang/rust repository), or whether the dependency is a native library or binary.
+This applies whether the dependency is a Rust crate that would require adding new license exceptions (as specified by the `tidy` tool in the rust-lang/rust repository), or whether the dependency is a native library or binary.
 In other words, the introduction of the target must not cause a user installing or running a version of Rust or the Rust tools to be